PISAresearch/pisa/12-watchtower-API.md

 ## FIXMES

 - Define a proper tower discovery
+- Define authentication mechanism (macaroons maybe?)
 - None of the message types have been defined (they have been left with ?)

-- Define signature serialization format
+- Define receipt serialization format
 - `qos_type` can be defined by ranges, in the same way that error messages are.
 In that way a range of values can belong to a specific `qos`
 - Discuss wether to extend it with shachain

 ## Acknowledgments